 - Hoag Pastoral Care

-Having assisted victims of negligence for over thirty four years, you can count on one of our Orange County wrongful death lawyers to provide you and your family with the legal services you need to hold wrongdoers accountable for their actions.
+Having assisted victims of negligence for over thirty-five years, you can count on one of our Orange County wrongful death lawyers to provide you and your family with the legal services you need to hold wrongdoers accountable for their actions.
 Call (800) 838-6644 today to obtain a free case evaluation and to learn more about our “no win, no fee” policy.
-There is no wrongful death attorney fee if you don’t win.
+There is no wrongful death attorney fee if you don't win.